pratsgl/kubernetesupgrade/Readme.md

 node/kworker1.mylab.com evicted

 ```
+ After drain the node, the scheduling with be disabled on kworker1.mylab.com

  FROM CONTROL NODE : NOW WE CAN SEE THE NGINXPOD GOT DELETED FROM KWORKER1 & GOT CREATED ON KWORKER2
+ Once again verify where the pods are residing.
  ```
  user@lab-server:~/projects/kubernetes$ kubectl get all -o wide NAME                        READY   STATUS    RESTARTS   AGE   IP               NODE                 NOMINATED NODE   READINESS GATES